Email Marketing for Dentists: An In-Depth Look at Strategies for Dentists

 A dry email about a dental procedure is unlikely to be shared.
 Instead, try including:

 You already know that social media provides a good way to connect with your followers, increase their engagement, and turn them into lifelong and loyal patients.
-One way to make the most of your dental email marketing is to tie your social media accounts to your email.
+One way to maximize the effectiveness of your dental email marketing is to integrate your social media accounts with your email.
 Here are some suggestions.

 There’s no reason your marketing emails can’t also be a way for you to grow your social media following.